wttech/aet/CONTRIBUTING.md

 e.g. [AET 2.0.0 Documentation](https://github.com/Cognifide/aet/wiki/Documentation-2.0.0).

 By the design GitHub Wiki is a [separate git repository](https://help.github.com/articles/adding-and-editing-wiki-pages-locally/).
-To make it easier to update documentation together with new features or fixes, AET keep all the documentation is in the same repository as the codebase in the [documentation](https://github.com/Cognifide/aet/tree/master/documentation) module.
+To make it easier to update documentation together with new features or fixes, AET keep all the documentation is in the same repository as the codebase, in the [documentation](https://github.com/Cognifide/aet/tree/master/documentation) module.

 After the feature branch (codebase and wiki pages) is merged to AET `master` branch - wiki repository is synchronised with the content of [documentation](https://github.com/Cognifide/aet/tree/master/documentation) module